 Get a mortgage pre-approval

 Getting pre-qualified for a home loan is very different from getting pre-approved for one.
-Every person can be pre-qualified for a mortgage.
-However, being pre-approved means that your lender has checked your financial details and told you how much they’re willing to lend you.
-With a pre-approval, you can confidently place a bid for the property you’ve identified if you’re certain that you can afford it from the information given to you by your lender.
+Before house hunting, you should pre-qualify for a mortgage.
+That’s because being pre-approval means that your lender has checked your financial details.
+And, they tell you how much they’re willing to lend you–crucial for budgeting.
+With a pre-approval, you can confidently place a bid for the property you’ve identified if you’re certain that you can afford it from the information your lender shares with you.

 Just because you’ve liked a property doesn’t mean that you should blindly sign the papers.
 You need to have a survey done to establish whether there may be any border disputes on the property, for instance.
 This survey helps you know exactly what you’re buying, thereby avoiding any potential disputes with homeowners next to you.
 Once the surveyor has drawn you an accurate map of the property, you can move ahead with the purchase.